 e.
 Right to data portability

 f.
-Right to object
+Right of objection

-iii.
-The supervisory authority responsible for us is:
+The competent supervisory authority for us is:

 Postfach 10 29 32

 Tel.: +49 (0) 711 61 55 41 0

 Fax: +49 (0) 711 61 55 41 15